 - Several ascents and descents on the way between Paine Grande and Grey campsite.

-7.00-7.30 – catch a bus from Puerto Natales to Torres del Paine National park.
+7.00-7.30 – catch a bus from Puerto Natales to Torres del Paine National Park.

-10.30 – get off the bus at Pudeto, go to the ferry ticket office to buy a ticket to Paine Grande and find out about the departure time.
+10.30 – get off the bus at Pudeto.
+Go to the ferry ticket office to buy a ticket to Paine Grande and find out about the departure time.
 Buy a one-way ticket you’ll finish the trek at a different entrance.
 Tip!
 If you have time before the departure you can go to Salto Chico waterfall.

 11.00 – get on the ferry to Paine Grande.

-11.30 – start walking toward Grey glacier, 11km, it’ll take you between 3 and 4 hours.
+11.30 – start walking toward Grey Glacier, 11km.
+It’ll take you between 3 and 4 hours.

-15.30-16.00 – arrive at Grey campsite, pitch your tent, have lunch.
+15.30-16.00 – arrive at the Grey campsite, pitch your tent, and have lunch.

-18.00-19.00 – get back to the campsite, have dinner, rest.
+18.00-19.00 – get back to the campsite, have dinner, and rest.

-Cost: camping at Paine Grande – CLP 6500/US$8.
+Cost: camping at Paine Grande – US$13.

-- Grey glacier
+- Grey Glacier